thanks4opensource/regbits/README.md

 #### Disassembled object code <a name="disassembled_object_code"></a>

-The Makefiles (specifically the embedded Makefile, [`Makefile.arm`](unittest/arm/Makefile.arm), but also the Linux [`Makefile`](unittest/linux/Makefile)) disassemble the four implementation executables into files such as the LPC824 versions,  [`regbits.elf.dmp`](unittest/arm/cortex_m0plus/nxp/lpc824/regbits.elf.dmp), [`struct.elf.dmp`](unittest/arm/cortex_m0plus/nxp/lpc824/struct.elf.dmp), [`raw.elf.dmp`](unittest/arm/cortex_m0plus/nxp/lpc824/raw.elf.dmp), and  [`bitfield.elf.dmp`](unittest/arm/cortex_m0plus/nxp/lpc824/bitfield.elf.dmp).
-(The ones included in this repository were compiled "`-O3`".)
+The Makefiles (specifically the embedded Makefile, [`Makefile.arm`](unittest/arm/Makefile.arm), but also the Linux [`Makefile`](unittest/linux/Makefile)) disassemble the four implementation executables into files such as the LPC824 versions,  [`regbits.elf.dmp`](unittest/arm/cortex_m0plus/nxp/lpc824/O1/regbits.elf.dmp), [`struct.elf.dmp`](unittest/arm/cortex_m0plus/nxp/lpc824/O1/struct.elf.dmp), [`raw.elf.dmp`](unittest/arm/cortex_m0plus/nxp/lpc824/O1/raw.elf.dmp), and  [`bitfield.elf.dmp`](unittest/arm/cortex_m0plus/nxp/lpc824/O1/bitfield.elf.dmp).
 These listings are intended for manual inspection to confirm that each is producing object code that will produce the same results.
 Suggestion: Use a good visual "diff" tool like `meld` or `kompare` to view the files side-by-side.

 #### Running the unittests <a name="running_unittests"></a>

-As per above, run the unittests by typing "make" in the [linux](unittest/linux) directory, or "make" followed by "make gdb" in the [embedded](unittest/arm/cortex_m0plus/nxp/lpc824) directory.
+As per above, run the unittests by typing "make" in the [linux](unittest/linux) directory, or "make" followed by "make gdb" in the subdirectories of the [embedded](unittest/arm) directory.

 The unittests are specifically written to be run under `gdb` in order to remove any requirements for I/O in the executables, as that would influence both speed and size performance.
 The unittest code calls `do_test()` in each version's `main()` (see linux [`main.c`](unittest/linux/main.c) and embedded [`main.c`](unittest/arm/main.c)) to initialize pseudo-/test-registers, run a single test, and store the result.

 The provided GDB scripts (linux [unittest.gdb](unittest/linux/unittest.gdb) and embedded [unittest.gdb](unittest/arm/unittest.gdb)) run the executables under `gdb`, hit a breakpoint at the end of execution, dump the test results to a file, and exit.
 Note that the embedded version requires an environment variable, `GDB_OPENOCD`, naming a program (typically a UNIX shell script) which runs `gdb` with appropriate connection to the target embedded system.
 That program (not included as it is completely development environment specific) also need to pass its commandline arguments to `gdb` as this is how the `unittest.gdb` script is loaded.

 The "make" (or "make gdb") command will run the [unittest.py](unittest/unittest.py) script to collate the output files from `gdb`.
 If no differences between the four implementations are found it will only output information comparing their code sizes and execution speeds.
 Any differences will be listed with the name of the test that failed, and data from each test's saved (pseudo/test) registers.
-The [unittest.py](unittest/unittest.py) script also reports the code size of each of the individual unit test functions.
+The [unittest.py](unittest/unittest.py) script also reports the code size of each of the individual unit test functions, and specifically cases where the regbits implementation is not as efficient as others.

 ### Performance claims <a name="performance_claims"></a>